Green-Sky/tomato/docs/README-migration.md

 The SDL3test library has been renamed SDL3_test.

-There is no SDLmain library anymore, it's now header-only, see below in the SDL_main.h section.

-begin_code.h and close_code.h in the public headers have been renamed to SDL_begin_code.h and SDL_close_code.h.
-These aren't meant to be included directly by applications, but if your application did, please update your `#include` lines.
+The SDLmain library has been removed, it's been entirely replaced by SDL_main.h.

 The vi format comments have been removed from source code.
 Vim users can use the [editorconfig plugin](https://github.com/editorconfig/editorconfig-vim) to automatically set tab spacing for the SDL coding style.